 Online defamation happens when false statements are posted on the internet in a way that damages a person or business.
 For business owners, a single negative review, misleading article, or false social media claim can spread rapidly, resulting in lost customers and reputational damage.
 If your business has been affected by...

-Managing Deadlock Situations in Partnership Disputes: Legal Considerations
+Managing Deadlock Situations in Partnership Disputes

 Partnership disputes can arise for any number of reasons and can seriously disrupt business operations.
 One of the trickiest situations is a deadlock.
 These standstill situations are surprisingly common, especially in businesses owned and run by friends and family.
 If not handled carefully, they can cause a company to fall apart.